-- 33. Predicting how the population and household structure of an area will change in the future is not an exact science.
-Setting a housing growth trajectory is complicated both by the macroeconomic situation and factors specific to the Plan area, for example: - the housing and employment land market is generally weak; - job opportunities do not necessarily drive demand for housing, people who do not work also need somewhere to live, and workers can commute across administrative boundaries; - parts of the Plan area are faced by challenges caused by their geographical peripherality, making it difficult to attract large scale economic development; - potential large scale future developments that should make a difference, but which have yet to receive planning permission or be implemented (see paragraph 15 19 above and 34, 83 90 below); - just as too much housing in some places can harm the environment and put undue pressure on infrastructure, too little housing can cause harm - for example, from excessively ageing communities, rural depopulation, loss of critical mass to support town centres and other ingredients to vibrant communities. - 34.
-In the Plan area, particularly in Anglesey, forward planning is additionally complicated by a degree of uncertainty associated with the evolving fortunes of the nuclear industry and other energy- related development.
-When work started on the Joint Local Development Plan it was expected that consent would be given to Wylfa Newydd in 2015 and that a number of other energy related projects would be consented or underway during the first half of the Plan period.
-This is no longer the case.
+- 38. Predicting how the population and household structure of an area will change in the future is not an exact science.
+Setting a housing growth trajectory is complicated both by the macroeconomic situation and factors specific to the Plan area, for example: - the housing and employment land market is generally weak; - job opportunities do not necessarily drive demand for housing, people who do not work also need somewhere to live, and workers can commute across administrative boundaries; - parts of the Plan area are faced by challenges caused by their geographical peripherality, making it difficult to attract large scale economic development; - potential large scale future developments that should make a difference, but which have yet to receive planning permission or be implemented (see paragraph 19 24 above and 38 39, 83 90 below); - just as too much housing in some places can harm the environment and put undue pressure on infrastructure, too little housing can cause harm for example, from excessively ageing communities, rural depopulation, loss of critical mass to support town centres and other ingredients to vibrant communities.